ImplFerris/pico-pico/src/std-to-no-std/rust-linker-script.md

 ...
 ```

 There are a few more settings required in memory.x for RP2350.
 We do not need to write those by hand.
-Instead, we will use the file provided in the embassy-rp examples repository.
-You can download it from [here](https://github.com/embassy-rs/embassy/blob/a6d392b24c5f010a8b5b2a00326c04b05a4ab0f0/examples/rp235x/memory.x) and place it in the root of your project.
+Instead, we will use the [file provided in the embassy-rp examples repository](https://github.com/embassy-rs/embassy/blob/a6d392b24c5f010a8b5b2a00326c04b05a4ab0f0/examples/rp235x/memory.x) and place it in the root of your project.

 ## Codegen Option for Linker